austin0150/SimpleMirror/README.md

 In the Chromium config flags, you can add "--start-fullscreen" to force Chromium to start in fullscreen.

-I used python and bash scripts to automate the mirror and PIR sensor startup
+I used python and bash scripts to automate the mirror and PIR sensor startup.
+There are 3 bash scripts and 2 python scripts. mirror.py will open a chromium browser to the index.html pir.py will turn off the screen every 40 seconds that it does not detect movement from the PIR sensor.
+*I found this script while researching and modified it slightly, here is the original* https://forum.magicmirror.builders/topic/6291/howto-turn-on-off-your-monitor-time-based-pir-button-app?page=1 monitor_on.sh will turn on the HDMI monitor_off.sh will turn off the HDMI startup.sh will run both mirror.py and pir.py